David Fair

-David Fair (born April 27, 1952) is an American activist who has been a leader in the labor, LGBT, AIDS, homeless and child advocacy movements in Philadelphia, PA since the 1970s.
-He has founded or co-founded several advocacy and service organizations, including the Philadelphia Lesbian and Gay Task Force (1977), the Philadelphia Gay Cultural Festival (1978), Lavender Health (1979) (now Mazzoni Center), the Philadelphia/Delaware Valley Union of the Homeless (1985), Philly Homes 4 Youth (2017), The Coalition for Queer Equity, and the Philadelphia Coalition on Opioids and Children (2018), and led the creation of numerous local government health and human service initiatives, including the AIDS Activities Coordinating Office for the Philadelphia Department of Public Health (1987) and the Division of Community-Based Prevention Services (2001), the Parenting Collaborative (2003), and the Quality Parenting Initiative (2014) for the Philadelphia Department of Human Services.
+David Fair (born April 27, 1952) is an American LGBTQ rights activist who founded or co-founded numerous advocacy and service organizations in Philadelphia.

-Fair has received over 50 community service awards from various Philadelphia agencies and organizations, among them the Philadelphia Inquirer's Citizen Award and the City of Philadelphia Human Rights Award.
-He was also named among the top 101 Connectors in Philadelphia by Leadership Philadelphia, and has served on over 80 local boards and committees since 1977.
+Fair has received more than 50 community service awards from Philadelphia agencies and organizations, including the Philadelphia Inquirer's Citizen Award, the City of Philadelphia Human Rights Award, and the Philadelphia Gay News Legacy Award.
+In 2024, he was inducted into the Philadelphia LGBTQ+ Hall of Fame for decades of activism and his advocacy on behalf of children.
+He was also named one of the top 101 Connectors in Philadelphia by the leadership of Philadelphia and has served more than 80 local boards and committees since 1977.

 Early life

-Fair was born in Southwest Philadelphia and attended Catholic grade and high schools.
-He attended the University of Pennsylvania in 1970, where he was active in the anti-Vietnam War movement as well as the local reform Democratic Party movement and later the LGBT rights movement.
-At Penn he formed and chaired the Penn Voters Rights Council, and won a successful federal lawsuit (Fair v.
-Osser, 1971), which won Pennsylvania students the right to register to vote from their campus addresses.
-Also in 1971, he led an effort to organize Penn students to vote against then-Police Commissioner Frank Rizzo in the Philadelphia mayoral race, which was unsuccessful.
-He also led Penn People for George McGovern in the 1972 Democratic presidential primary in Pennsylvania.
+Fair was born in Southwest Philadelphia and attended Catholic school.
+He entered the University of Pennsylvania in 1970, and during his time there, was an active supporter of the Impeachment of Richard Nixon.
+Fair also formed and chaired the Penn Voters Rights Council.

+In 1971, Fair won a federal lawsuit (Fair v.
+Osser, 1971) which established that Pennsylvania students have the right to register their vote from their campus addresses.
+The same year, he led an unsuccessful effort to organize students to vote against then-Police Commissioner Frank Rizzo in the Philadelphia mayoral race.
+Also, he led Penn People for George McGovern in the 1972 Democratic presidential primary in Pennsylvania.

-Fair attended Stockholm University in 1974–75 at its Institute for English-Speaking Students in a Penn junior year abroad program.
-While there, with the help of his then-wife Sonia, he published a newsletter called Rosten (The Voice) for English-speaking students at the university, advocating for a stronger education program and a student voice in curriculum development in the program.
+Fair attended Stockholm University in 1974–75 at its institute for English-speaking students in a study abroad program.

-He graduated from Penn with a degree in Political Science in 1975.
+He graduated from Penn with a degree in political science in 1975.